 I have seen some projects out there where people spray painted old trophies a glossy white but that doesn’t solve the issue of using up too much space.
 And the trophies weren’t nice shapes either.
 I had to come up with something that would display medals and trophies in a small space.

 What I came up with isn’t in anyway a revolutionary new idea, but it solved the problem and he is happy with it.

 repurpose trophies in a medals and trophies collage

 - thrifted frame (or you could use a large taxidermy display case HERE or a large shadow box frame HERE.
 The shadow box already has the fabric attached to the back and eliminates you having to staple it to the back)

 - red, white and blue craft acrylic paint or any other color (I chose this color combo to match his small medal ribbons)

 - primer (HERE)

 - glue gun

-If you liked this post then you might also enjoy seeing how I hung up my husband’s Sports Illustrated collection (click HERE):
+You might also enjoy seeing how I hung up my husband’s Sports Illustrated collection (click HERE):